jedt/spark_plug/README.markdown

 - User dashboard section.
 When a user logs in it redirects you to the dashboard.

 - Simple ACL.
 Your site's user section is protected.
 Visitors must login to get access to the dashboard.

+- Admin User CRUD - As admin you can edit/delete users.

 ## Scope/Limitation